 Other than maintaining formality, there are two valid reasons you might want to use “which” instead of “where.”
-Many times, you can add a preposition before the relative pronoun “which” to make your sentence quite precise.
-(2) For example, “The house at which I saw you” has a slightly different meaning from “The house in which I saw you.”
-In the second example, you were definitely inside the house.
-If you use “where,” you lose the subtle distinction: “The house where I saw you” could mean you were inside or outside the house.
+Many times, you can add a preposition before the relative pronoun “which” to make your sentence quite precise (2).
+For example, “The house at which I saw you” has a slightly different meaning from “The house in which I saw you.”
+If you use “where,” you lose the subtle distinction: “The house where I saw you.”

-The other reason you might want to use “which” is to avoid using a preposition at the end of a sentence.
-That isn't wrong, but quite a few people still think it's wrong, so it can be distracting or risky in some situations, like writing a cover letter for a job application.
-For example, the sentence “This is the desk in which the papers are stored” is probably safer than “This is the desk the papers are stored in.”
-However, in that sentence, a more natural-sounding solution is to use "where," as in “This is the desk where the papers are stored.”
+The other reason you might want to use “which” is to avoid opens in a new windowusing a preposition at the end of a sentence, which is considered informal.
+For example, the sentence “This is the desk in which the papers are stored” is probably more appropriate to say in a formal setting than its informal counterpart: “This is the desk that the papers are stored in.”
+Some sticklers might object to that informal sentence.
+However, if you are talking informally, it is fine to end a sentence with a preposition or to use “where” instead of “in which,” as here: “This is the desk where the papers are stored.”